MN10101/contact-form/README.md

 Contributions are welcome!
 Please feel free to submit a pull request or open an issue if you encounter any problems or have suggestions for improvements.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
-# Contact Form Application

 ## Author